ivanr101/Trip-Calculator/README.md

 # Trip-Calculator
 Welcome to the Trip Calculator!
 This tool helps you calculate the minimum amount of money that needs to be exchanged among students after a trip to ensure everyone pays an equal share of the expenses.
+This project utilizes React, JS, HTML, CSS, C#, Node.js, Axios.

 ## Prerequisites